lihaoyi/macropy/readme.md

 block2 = <div>{element_list}</div>
 ```

+While the MacroPy version requires each snippet to be wrapped in a `p%"..."` wrapper.
 This [three-line-of-code macro](https://github.com/lihaoyi/macropy/blob/master/macropy/macros2/pyxl_strings.py) simply uses pyxl as a macro (operating on string literals), rather than hooking into the UTF-8 decoder.
 In general, this demonstrates how easy it is to integrate an "external" DSL into your python program: MacroPy handles all the intricacies of hooking into the interpreter and intercepting the import workflow.
 The programmer simply needs to provide the source-to-source transformation, which in this case was already provided.

 Tracing
 -------